-- Bribes and kickbacks.

-- Charitable contribution for your labor.

-- Commuting to and from work.

-- Demolition expenses or losses.

-- Dues to business, social, athletic, luncheon, sporting, airline, and hotel clubs.
-Entertainment expenses.

-- Improvements to real or tangible personal property.
-Improvements are amounts paid for betterments to your property, restorations of your property, or work that adapts your property to a new or different use.

-- Lobbying expenses.

-- Losses from hobby activities.

-- Penalties and fines you pay to a governmental agency or instrumentality because you broke the law.

-- Personal, living, and family expenses.

-- Political contributions.

-- Sales tax collected from customers and remitted to states.
-You only get to deduct sale tax if you report it as part of gross receipts (so that the deduction effectively offsets the income).

-- Settlements or payments related to sexual harassment or sexual abuse if such settlement or payment is subject to a nondisclosure agreement.
-You also cannot deduct attorney fees related to such settlement or payment.
+- Bribes and kickbacks. - Charitable contribution for your labor. - Commuting to and from work. - Demolition expenses or losses. - Dividends your corporation pays to shareholders. - Dues to business, social, athletic, luncheon, sporting, airline, and hotel clubs.
+Entertainment expenses. - Improvements to real or tangible personal property.
+Improvements are amounts paid for betterments to your property, restorations of your property, or work that adapts your property to a new or different use. - Loan repayment.
+Only interest on a loan is deductible. - Lobbying expenses. - Losses from hobby activities. - Penalties and fines you pay to a governmental agency or instrumentality because you broke the law. - Personal, living, and family expenses. - Political contributions. - Sales tax collected from customers and remitted to states.
+You only get to deduct sale tax if you report it as part of gross receipts (so that the deduction effectively offsets the income). - Settlements or payments related to sexual harassment or sexual abuse if such settlement or payment is subject to a nondisclosure agreement.
+You also cannot deduct attorney fees related to such settlement or payment. - Transportation fringe benefits for employees. - Unreimbursed employee business expenses on a personal return, such as business expenses paid personally by an S corporation shareholder.